That’s Just What They Would Say

 Minor fixes in our use of language aren’t going to make sexism go away.
 But they are steps in the right direction.
 I like to hope that, when the next young genius appears to revolutionize science, they will have had to deal with just a little bit less discrimination than their predecessors did.

-45 thoughts on “That’s Just What They Would Say”
+45 responses to “That’s Just What They Would Say”

 So should I conclude that you are usually in the position of explaining this point to multiple academic co-authors, or rather that the plural will replace the singular in all usages?